teo-tsirpanis/brainsharp/README.md

 It aims to be the fastest way to run brainfuck programs.

-It has an ever-evolving interpreter with an optimizer and a native IL compiler to come.
+It has an interpreter, an optimizer and a .NET assembly compiler.

 ## Download